 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-And a fat-to-protein ratio of about 48%.
+And a fat-to-protein ratio of about 72%.

-Above-average protein.
-Below-average fat.
-And near-average carbs when compared to a typical canned dog food.
+Near-average protein.
+Above-average fat.
+And below-average carbs when compared to a typical wet dog food.

 Those looking for a nice kibble to go with this product may wish to visit our review of Fromm Gold Nutritionals dry dog food.